Northfields, London: Notable residents

 The pop singer Dusty Springfield was a pupil at St Anne's Convent School on Little Ealing Lane in the 1950s.

 The BBC Weather presenter Tomasz Schafernaker lives in this area.

 Notable buildings

-A former cinema on Northfield Avenue is the area's only Grade 2* listed building.
+A former cinema on Northfield Avenue is a Grade 2* listed building.
 Built in 1932 in an unusual Spanish style, it closed in 1987 and was converted into the Ealing Christian Centre in 1994.

 Other Grade 2 listed buildings in Northfields are: